aws-samples/terraform-ec2-image-builder-container-hardening-pipeline/README.md

 ## Limitations

 [VPC Endpoints](https://docs.aws.amazon.com/whitepapers/latest/aws-privatelink/what-are-vpc-endpoints.html) cannot be used, and therefore this solution creates VPC Infrastructure that includes a [NAT Gateway](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-nat-gateway.html) and an Internet Gateway for internet connectivity from its private subnet.
-This is due to the bootstrap process by [AWSTOE](https://docs.aws.amazon.com/imagebuilder/latest/userguide/how-image-builder-works.html#ibhow-component-management), which installs AWS CLI v2 from the internet.
+This is due to the bootstrap process by [AWSTOE](https://docs.aws.amazon.com/imagebuilder/latest/userguide/how-image-builder-works.html#ibhow-component-management).

 ## Operating systems